mcgibbon/sympl/docs/writing_components.rst

 And internally you can work with a simple 1-dimensional array.
 This is particularly useful for writing pointwise components using ``['*']`` or column components with ``['*', 'z']`` or ``['z', '*']``.

+You can read more about properties in the section :ref:`Input/Output Properties`.

 .. autofunction:: sympl.get_numpy_arrays_with_properties